 Browsing by Category: Underground

 I am super excited to announce some upcoming summer events!
 On July 22, I will be hosting a pizza party at Razza in Jersey City, NJ with Dan Richer, baker extraordinaire.
 We will be serving Dan’s famous bread and butter, pizzas, and farm fresh salads alongside some stellar artisanal beers.
 We are going to let the season decide the menu based on what is available that week from Jersey’s own Ralston Farm.
-Stay tuned for booking details.
+UPDATE: The Razza event is sold out!

 On August 4, I will be hosting a craft beer and pizza event at the amazing Pizzeria Locale in Boulder, CO.
 It will be my first visit to The Centennial State and I cannot wait to check out Boulder’s excellent food and drinks scene and share some of my favorite beers with Pizzeria Locale’s staff and clientele!